 Yet choosing the wrong custodian can leave you unable to take advantage of them.

-For individuals, DeFi is primarily accessed using self-custody wallets such as MetaMask, that store private keys in the browser data store where they can easily be used for signing transactions in web-based DeFi apps.
+For individuals, DeFi is primarily accessed using self-custody crypto wallets such as MetaMask, that store private keys in the browser data store where they can easily be used for signing transactions in web-based DeFi apps.

 However, as cold storage custodians take private keys offline, they typically preclude institutions from accessing DeFi.